MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/troubleshooting-mail-sent-to-office-365.md

 If you often conduct bulk email campaigns to Microsoft 365 users and want to ensure that your emails arrive in a safe and timely manner, follow the tips in this section.

-### Ensure that the From: name reflects who is sending the message
+### Ensure that the From name reflects who is sending the message

 The Subject should be a brief summary of what the message is about, and the message body should clearly and succinctly indicate what the offering, service, or product is about.
 For example: